A strong shock during a nova outburst: an origin of multiple velocity systems in optical spectra and of high-energy

-Because the $V$ band distance modulus is fixed to be $(m-M)_V= 14.4$, we have only one freedom, that is, shifting the model light curves back and forth horizontally.
+Because the $V$-band distance modulus is fixed to be $(m-M)_V= 14.4$, we have only one freedom, that is, shifting the model light curves back and forth horizontally.
 In the figure, we fit our three (total $V$) model light curves with the optical maximum.
-Although the mid way data points are slightly above the model line, the late data around 40 days after optical maximum are just on the model line (thick green line).
-Therefore, we adopt the 1.3 $M_\sun$ as a best fit one.
+Although the midway data points are slightly above the model line, the late data around 40 days after the optical maximum are just on the model line (thick green line).
+Therefore, we adopt the 1.3 $M_\sun$ as the best-fit one.